-Who’s it for: Streaming newcomers, new-musical explorers, and just about everyone else.
+Who it’s for: Streaming newcomers, new musical explorers, podcast junkies, and just about everyone else.

-How much will it cost: Free with ads, $10 per month ad-free for single users, $13 ad-free for dual memberships, $15 ad-free for families (up to 6 users), and $5 ad-free for students
+How much it will cost: Free with ads, $10 per month ad-free for single users, $13 ad-free for dual memberships, $15 ad-free for families (up to six users), and $5 ad-free for students

-With millions more paying subscribers than the closest competition, Spotify is — by a wide margin — the most popular on-demand streaming service on the market today.
-That’s true for number of reasons, including the service’s extremely user-friendly interface on desktop, iOS, and Android, seamless experiences on gaming consoles and inside the latest cars, countless third-party hardware and software integrations — such as Amazon’s Alexa and Google Cast — and a diverse array of well-curated playlists and music-discovery vehicles.
+With millions more paying subscribers than the closest competition, Spotify is — by a wide margin — the most popular on-demand streaming service on the market.
+That’s true for a number of reasons, including the service’s extremely user-friendly interface on desktop, iOS, and Android, seamless experiences on gaming consoles and inside the latest cars, countless third-party hardware and software integrations — such as Amazon’s Alexa and Google Cast — and a diverse array of well-curated playlists and music-discovery tools.

-In a streaming market that increasingly turns to exclusive releases from big name artists to capture more users, Spotify employs its status as the industry leader to force the hands of artists and labels alike to release their music on the service.
+In a streaming market that sometimes turns to exclusive releases from top artists to capture more users, Spotify employs its status as the industry leader to force the hands of artists and labels alike to release their music on the service.
 For instance, Drake is a paid ambassador for Apple Music, but his mega-hit album Views didn’t stay an Apple Music exclusive for long — the album landed on Spotify within a few weeks of its debut.
-Heck, even Radiohead — a band with no shortage of terse words about Spotify’s paltry royalty payments — eventually released their entire catalog on the service.
+Radiohead — a band with no shortage of terse words about Spotify’s royalty payments — also eventually released its entire catalog on the service.
 Even Taylor Swift eventually gave up her stand against Spotify, after years of Apple Music exclusivity.

-While there are a few Spotify holdouts ( including Taylor Swift and Garth Brooks), Spotify’s catalog of well over 30 million songs assures that if you can’t find it on Spotify, it will be tough to find it anywhere else.
+While there are a few Spotify holdouts, Spotify’s catalog of well over 50 million songs assures that if you can’t find it on Spotify, it will be tough to find it anywhere else.